Does Your Child Struggle to Read?

 - Intervention-creating interventions that increase skill & strategies abilities in a systematic way- That goes way beyond tutoring.

-While the classroom teacher may be well versed in reading intervention, there are many reasons why after school intervention is the better way to go:
+There are many reasons why after school intervention is the better way to go:

 - The is teacher is responsible for the other 25 children in addition to the unique needs of your child.

 - Research shows it can take two to three years of intervention (small group or one-to-one) to raise a child’s reading ability by one school year.
 You can see why waiting or hiring a tutor instead of a Reading Specialist is usually not a good idea.